Puermuta/Snake-with-Q-learning/README.md

    - Handles input from frontend of course
    - Probably flask, because the model is in python

+## Order, more or less
+For each feature I add:
+Frontend
+Backend

+profit

  ## Notes
  Make no mistakes 🔥